Noah-Huppert/kube-namespace/README.md

 - `use NAMESPACE`
-	- Records which Kubernetes namespace the user wants to work in by settings the `KUBENS_NAMESPACE` environment variable
+	- Records which Kubernetes namespace the user wants to work in by setting the `KUBENS_NAMESPACE` environment variable
 - `show`
 	- Shows which Kubernetes namespace a user is working in by printing the `KUBENS_NAMESPACE` environment variable
 - `exit`
-	- Clears the desired Kubernetes namespace by upsetting the `KUBENS_NAMESPACE` environment variable
+	- Clears the desired Kubernetes namespace by unsetting the `KUBENS_NAMESPACE` environment variable
 - `run ARGS...`
 	- Executes the normal `kubectl` binary with the `--namespace` argument